Getting Started – .NET WinForm HMI

 .NET WinForm HMI 307

-There are many different properties to each control.
+There are other OPCControls Components to add to the project with different properties to each control.
 ImageIndex is available in many of the controls to display different images based on analog or discrete data.